3Dpass/counterstake-bridge/evm_substrate/docs/MODIFICATION-SUMMARY.md

 7. Use `AssistantFactory.createExportAssistant()` for export assistant
 8. Configure roles and metadata as needed

+## Files Modified for Governance Fixes

+1. **`counterstake-bridge/evm/contracts/ImportWrapper.sol`**
+   - Fixed voting token to use `precompileAddress` instead of `address(this)`
+   - Ensures wUSDT token holders can vote on ImportWrapper governance decisions

+2. **`counterstake-bridge/evm/contracts/Governance.sol`**
+   - Added support for regular ERC20 contracts using SafeERC20
+   - Enhanced both `deposit()` and `withdraw()` functions
+   - Enables assistant contracts to use themselves as voting tokens

 ## Testing

 The new architecture has been tested with: